Toxicity Begets Toxicity: Unraveling Conversational Chains in Political Podcasts: Toxicity begets toxicity: Change points in toxic chains

 While linguistic properties studied in the previous section enables us to characterize the conversation chains, it is not possible to formulate actionable insights for designing effective interventions.
-In order to achieve this goal one has to acknowledge that toxic conversation chains are inherently dynamic, with evolving interactions that may involve multiple participants.
+To achieve this, one has to acknowledge that toxic conversation chains are inherently dynamic, with evolving interactions often involving multiple participants.
 Understanding the trajectory of these conversations requires identifying key points where significant shifts occur.
-Automatic change point detection can enable researchers to: (i) \textbf{Isolate key moments}: Automatically identify segments of conversations where toxicity sharply increases/decreases or new topics are introduced; and, (ii) \textbf{Understand contextual triggers}: Track down the patterns latent in events or statements that precede toxicity spikes or topic changes and thus reveal actionable insights for designing intervention strategies.
+Automatic change point detection can enable researchers to: \textbf{\textit{(i) Isolate key moments}}: Automatically identify segments of conversations where toxicity sharply increases/decreases or new topics are introduced; \textbf{\textit{(ii) Understand contextual triggers}}: Track down the patterns latent in events or statements that precede toxicity spikes or topic changes and thus reveal actionable insights for designing intervention strategies.